-(1) The protection zone of a communication installation is the land area which surrounds a communication installation that constitutes an independent construction work, and within which the use of the registered immovable has been restricted in order to ensure the safety and protection of the communication installation.
-A communication installation is taken to mean communication installation as defined in Chapter 10 of this Code.

-(1) In the protection zone of a communication installation, it is prohibited:

-1) to perform any kind of mining, loading, deepening, blasting, flooding, irrigation and land improvement operations, to plant or cut trees, to remove tree stumps, to light fires, to use flammable materials and substances, to store waste, to obstruct access to the communication installation and, by any actions, to cause corrosion of the communication installation;
+- (1) The protection zone of a communication installation is the land area which surrounds a communication installation that constitutes an independent construction work, and within which the use of the registered immovable has been restricted in order to ensure the safety and protection of the communication installation.
+A communication installation is taken to mean communication installation as defined in Chapter 10 of this Code. - (1) In the protection zone of a communication installation, it is prohibited: - 1) to perform any kind of mining, loading, deepening, blasting, flooding, irrigation and land improvement operations, to plant or cut trees, to remove tree stumps, to light fires, to use flammable materials and substances, to store waste, to obstruct access to the communication installation and, by any actions, to cause corrosion of the communication installation;

-2) to climb a radio tower and to attach objects to a radio tower or to the fencing structures around the radio tower;

-3) to perform deepening operations, to anchor water craft or navigate with sunk anchors, chains, logs, trawls or nets, to install traffic signs and buoys for water craft, and-in the protection zone of a communication installation located in a water body-to blast and harvest ice;

-4) -in the protection zone of a communication installation constructed as an overhead transmission line-to drive machines and mechanisms whose total height above ground with or without cargo exceeds 4.5 metres; 5) -in the protection zone of a communication installation located in the ground-to work with impact mechanisms, to compact or level ground, to perform topsoil work at a level deeper than 0.3 metres below ground or at a level deeper than 0.45 metres in land subject to ploughing.
+- 2) to climb a radio tower and to attach objects to a radio tower or to the fencing structures around the radio tower; - 3) to perform deepening operations, to anchor water craft or navigate with sunk anchors, chains, logs, trawls or nets, to install traffic signs and buoys for water craft, and-in the protection zone of a communication installation located in a water body-to blast and harvest ice; - 4) -in the protection zone of a communication installation constructed as an overhead transmission line-to drive machines and mechanisms whose total height above ground with or without cargo exceeds 4.5 metres; 5) -in the protection zone of a communication installation located in the ground-to work with impact - 5) -in the protection zone of a communication installation located in the ground-to work with impact mechanisms, to compact or level ground, to perform topsoil work at a level deeper than 0.3 metres below ground or at a level deeper than 0.45 metres in land subject to ploughing.